 - Find the strong points and weak points in your current diet.
 Do you eat 4-5 cups of fruits and vegetables every day?
 Do you get enough calcium?
 Do you eat whole-grain, high-fiber foods regularly?
 If so, you're on the right track!
 Keep it up.
 If not, add more of these foods to your daily diet.

 - Keep track of your food intake by writing down what you eat and drink every day.
 This record will help you see if you need to eat more from any food groups (such as fruits, vegetables or dairy products) or if you need to eat less of a food group (such as processed or high-fat foods).

-- Think about asking for help from a dietitian if you haven't already done so, especially if you have a medical problem that requires you to follow a special diet.
+- Think about asking for help from a dietitian, especially if you have a medical problem that requires you to follow a special diet.

 Can I trust nutrition information I get from newspapers and magazines?

 Nutrition tips and diets from different sources often conflict with each other.
 You should always check with your doctor first.
 Also, keep in mind this advice:

 - There is no "magic bullet" when it comes to nutrition.
 Short-term diets may help you lose weight, but they are hard to keep up and may even be unhealthy in the long run.